front-end-foundations/session1/README.md

 ##Converting the layout to use floats

 We used absolute positioning to create our layout.
-Now that you have been introduced to floats we will convert our layout to use them instead of absolute positioning.
-To do so we will need to change the HTML ordering of the layout.
+Now that you have been introduced to floats we will use them our layout to see what the effects are.

 * Remove the `position:relative; declaration` from the wrapper CSS so the absolutely positioned items are now positioned relative to the browser window.